Fort Ross-Seaview Wine Region and Appellation

-Fort Ross Vineyard was founded in the 1990s by Lester and Linda Schwartz, and is open daily for tasting Pinot Noir, Chardonnay and Pinotage.
 Many of the other wineries operating within or sourcing grapes from the Fort Ross-Seaview AVA are not open to the public, and often their wines are available only by waiting list or from specialty retailers.
-They include Flowers, Wild Hog, Marcassin, Failla, Williams Selyem, and Peay.
+They include Wild Hog, Marcassin, Failla, Williams Selyem, and Peay.

-Wineries located outside of the AVA that make wine with grapes from Fort Ross-Seaview vineyards and are open daily include Martinelli Winery in Windsor, Red Car Wine in Sebastopol, and Tin Barn Vineyards in Sonoma.
+Wineries located outside of the AVA that make wine with grapes from Fort Ross-Seaview vineyards and are open for tasting include Martinelli Winery in Windsor, Red Car Wine in Sebastopol, and Tin Barn Vineyards in Sonoma.